Self-similar solutions with compactly supported profile of some nonlinear Schr{\"o}dinger equations: Abstract

 \section{Abstract}

-This paper deals with the study of ``\textit{sharp localized}'' solutions of a nonlinear type Schrödinger equation in the whole space $\R^N,$ $N\ge1,$ with a zero order term, in modulus, like a power $m$ less than one of the modulus of the solution, and with a non zero external forcing term $\f.$ Our fundamental assumption is that such an exponent $m$ verifies $m\in (0,1).$ The self-similar structure of the solution is justified from the assumption that the external forcing term satisfies that $\f(t,x)=t^{-(\vp-2)/2}\F(t^{-1/2}x)$ for some complex exponent $\vp$ and for some profile function $\F$ which is assumed to be with compact support in $\R^N.$ We show the existence of solutions $\vu(t,x)=t^{\vp/2}\U(t^{-1/2}x),$ with a profile $\U,$ which also have compact support in $\R^N,$ reason why we call as ``\textit{sharp localized}'' solutions to this type of solutions.
-The proof of the localization of the support of the profile $\U$ uses some suitable energy method applied to the stationary problem satisfied by $\U$ after some unknown transformation.
+``\textit{Sharp localized}'' solutions (\textit{i.e.} with compact support for each given time $t)$ of a singular nonlinear type Schrödinger equation in the whole space $\R^N$ are constructed here under the assumption that they have a self-similar structure.
+It requires the assumption that the external forcing term satisfies that $\f(t,x)=t^{-(\vp-2)/2}\F(t^{-1/2}x)$ for some complex exponent $\vp$ and for some profile function $\F$ which is assumed to be with compact support in $\R^N.$ We show the existence of solutions of the form $\vu(t,x)=t^{\vp/2}\U(t^{-1/2}x),$ with a profile $\U,$ which also has compact support in $\R^N.$ The proof of the localization of the support of the profile $\U$ uses some suitable energy method applied to the stationary problem satisfied by $\U$ after some unknown transformation.

 { \thefootnote } { \thefootnote } { \thefootnote }

 \baselineskip .65cm